currently Applying to the Chilean government For permission to run trips on the bordali.

 Days 6–8: Río Bordali / La Junta

-We lift off by helicopter and fly over the coastal mountains to our first riverside camp on the remote Río Bordali.
+Today we journey to our first riverside camp on the remote Río Bordali.
 Over the next three days, we raft through a spectacular canyon, navigating class III and IV rapids and hiking to stunning tributary waterfalls.
 Our final night on the river is spent on an expansive beach where the river meets Lago Rosselot.

 Day 9: Río Bordali / La Junta